Yellowbeard shuffled the men the next day, putting Juan and I at opposite ends of the hull. Black Hanung was beside Juan, silent as ever.

 “No, of course not.
 On the beach.
 When I first arrived.”

-“I— No. Bob the Hippie was the scout who found you.”
+“I— No. Bob the Hippie was the one who found you.”

 “I mean when Yellowbeard was reining me in, as you put it.”